 Project coordinate reference system

-The horizontal and vertical coordinate reference systems of the project are defined based on the imported image geolocation data or the selected GCPs coordinate reference system:
+The horizontal and vertical coordinate reference systems for the project are determined by either the geolocation data of the imported images or the selected GCP coordinate reference system:

-The project coordinate system is always visible on the bottom bar:- When the GCPs coordinate system is not defined, PIX4Dmatic will default the project coordinate system to the corresponding UTM zone based on the position of the image geolocation.
-The vertical coordinate system is set to ellipsoidal heights*.
+- If the GCPs coordinate system is not defined, PIX4Dmatic will automatically set the project’s coordinate system to the WGS84/UTM zone corresponding to the image's geolocation.
+The vertical coordinate system will use ellipsoidal heights.

 Processing options